bvluong/Typing-Multitasker/README.md

 - [ ] Animations/Sounds in the background when letters clicked correctly
 - [ ] The input circle moves along the outer circle.
+- [ ] The outer circles also start moving.
+- [ ] Music for when certain combo lengths are reached.